oarabilekoore/viewkit-ui/README.md

 I am working on it, at the moment you could look at the [DroidScript Docs](https://droidscript.github.io/Docs/docs/v265/app_Controls.htm) for each control then import eqaully familiar functions but use them as their `Add` alternative.

-However before this check out the `main.js` File First In Componenets Folder.
+However before this check out the `App.ts` File First In Componenets Folder.

 For Example